marbocub/MariaPrintSystem/README.md

 # MariaPrintSystem

-This is a print management system for Windows based on V3 printer model.
+This is a print accounting and management system for Windows based on V3 printer model.

 Subsystems
 ----------

-* MariaPrintPort is a port monitor redirects print data stream to a file named automatically generated.
-It using with a postscript virtual V3 printer can save postscript file to a directory.
+* MariaPrintMon is a port monitor that redirects the print data stream to a file with automatically generated name.
+When it use with a PostScript virtual printer, a PostScript file can be save in a directory.
 Here we call that directory the virtual spool.

-* MariaPrintTray is a tasktray icon/program monitor new files in the virtual spool and kickstart a program with arguments.
+* MariaPrintTray is a tasktray icon / program that monitors new files in the virtual spool and kickstart the preview program with the name of the created file as an argument.

-* MariaPrintManager is a preview and print program prints a postscript file in the virtual spool to a real printer.
-It supports authenticate a user and accounting by page count.
+* MariaPrintManager is a preview and print program for a PostScript file.
+It prints a PS file in the virtual spool to a real printer.
+It supports user interface for authenticate a user and accounting by page count.

 Requirements and Limitations
 ============================

 This program is worked on Windows with .NET 3.0 and later.
-I have developed on Windows 10 version 1709.
+We have developed on Windows 10 version 1709.

 How to use it
 =============